 Timex Waterbury Review

-Timex love making simple, elegant and long-lasting watches.
+Timex loves making simple, elegant, and long-lasting watches.

 The Waterbury Features

 The Waterbury is in many ways a very simple watch, with a clean dial and very few notable features.
 That is kind of the point.
 It is not quite as minimalistic as a Bauhaus design, but almost.
 Timex likes this kind of thing, and it reminds you of their origins making watches back in the war for the military.